 Thinking first of children…

 - Level of training of the children.
-My own children get a lot of training and education… but just how deeply can I trust that?
+My own children get a lot of training and education… but just how deep can I trust that?

 - If I only keep the gun there during the night; what are the odds that one day I may also leave it there uncontrolled during the day?